 - An atmosphere of tolerance, acceptance, and appreciation of diversity

-- a track record of academic excellence:
+- A track record of academic excellence:

 When analyzing a phenomenon or event or attempting to solve a problem, FASNY students learn that analytical approaches and problem-solving methods are highly influenced by culture and can vary significantly.
-They come to understand and to appreciate this intellectual diversity because they see that more than one valid point of view can be used to address the same challenge.
-The ability to formulate concepts, raise questions, study problems, play, write, sing, act, and make friends in two languages and within two different cultural frameworks, expands our students' academic, cultural, and ethical horizons.
+They come to understand and appreciate this intellectual diversity because they see that more than one valid point of view can be used to address the same challenge.
+The ability to formulate concepts, raise questions, study problems, play, write, sing, act, and make friends in two languages and within two different cultural frameworks expands our students' academic, cultural, and ethical horizons.

 Head of School

 New York State

 FASNY students graduate with a New York State high school diploma and:

 - the French Baccalaureate, track ES (Economics and Social Sciences) or S (Sciences)—with or without the International (American) Option (OIB)

 - the International Baccalaureate taught in English only or bilingually